snowdj/geocompr/01-introduction.md

 the packages **Rcpp** and **reticulate** enable access to C++ and Python code, for example.
 This means R can be used as a 'bridge' to a wide range of geospatial programs (see section \@ref(software-for-geocomputation)).

-An example showing R's flexibility and evolving geographic capabilities is **leaflet** [@R-leaflet].
+Another example showing R's flexibility and evolving geographic capabilities is interactive map making.
-We'll see in Chapter \@ref(adv-map) how this interactive mapping package has been extended: there are now many ways to generate interactive geographic data visualizations from the R command line.
-Thanks to these developments the statement that R has "limited interactive [plotting] facilities" [@bivand_applied_2013] is no longer true.
+As we'll see in Chapter \@ref(adv-map), the statement that R has "limited interactive [plotting] facilities" [@bivand_applied_2013] is no longer true.
-This is demonstrated by the following code chunk (which creates Figure \@ref(fig:interactive)).
+This is demonstrated by the following code chunk, which creates Figure \@ref(fig:interactive) (the functions that generate the plot are covered in section \@ref(interactive-maps)).